 Although it would have been nice to have a father and a fatherly-son bond, I am truly satisfied with my life as is.
 Too bad, my father never knew he had a “great son,” words that come from my mom’s mouth and not mine.
 So, carrying a load of hurt in my spirit serves no purpose.

-The sad reality is that many absentee fathers fail to realize that the only requirements they need to bring into their children’s lives is to be there for them and to love them unconditionally.
+The sad reality is that many absentee fathers fail to realize that the only requirements they need to bring into their children’s lives are to be there for them and to love them unconditionally.

 I don’t know where my father is, or whether he is alive, or dead.
 I never even had the chance to say either hello or cry out a goodbye.
-So, even though I still feel sometimes that I need that wise advice of a father, I always try to think that I have enough wisdom in my heart and soul and just keep going.
+So, even though I still feel sometimes that I need that wise advice of a father, I always try to think I have enough wisdom in my heart and soul and just keep going.